 - i.
 Video recordings are made with the written consent of the client (age 18 or older) or parent/guardian/legal representative.
 (See Release for Video and Audio Recording in Appendix B.) - ii.
-Video recordings are stored in client paper files and are used in supervision of clinicians.
+Video recordings are stored on a secure electronic server and are used in supervision of clinicians.
 They may be viewed only in secure areas where unintended viewing by unauthorized persons will not occur.